Liverpools leading pain free and cosmetic dental practice

 Final fit and review

-Your final ceramic veneers are fitted with care, then checked for appearance, bite, comfort, and long-term maintainability.
+We fit your ceramic veneers carefully, then check the appearance, bite, comfort, and long-term maintainability.

 Porcelain veneers cost and finance

-The cost of porcelain veneers depends on how many teeth are being treated, the complexity of the case, the level of smile design involved, and the quality of the ceramic and laboratory work behind the final result.
-A realistic cost conversation needs to account for more than a simple per-tooth headline fee.
+Your final fee depends on how many teeth are being treated, the complexity of the case, the amount of smile design involved, and the quality of the ceramic and laboratory work behind the result.
+A realistic cost conversation needs more than a simple per-tooth headline.

 Some patients need treatment across the visible smile zone.
-Others only need a smaller number of veneers.
-The most sensible plan is the one that creates a balanced result without over-treating unaffected teeth.
+Others only need a smaller number of teeth included.
+The best plan is the one that creates balance without over-treating unaffected teeth.

-Read more here: porcelain veneers cost in the UK and veneers prices.
+Read more here: veneer costs in the UK and all veneers prices.

-Finance available: flexible payment options can help spread the cost of your smile makeover consultation and treatment plan.
+Finance available: flexible payment options can help spread the cost of your consultation and treatment plan.

 Can porcelain veneers stain or be whitened?

-Whitening products do not usually change the colour of veneers once they are made.
-That is why smile planning and shade selection matter from the start.
+Whitening products do not usually change the colour of ceramic once it has been made.
+That is why shade planning matters from the start.

 Are porcelain veneers available on the NHS?

-See the full explanation here: porcelain veneers NHS guide.
+See the full explanation here: NHS veneer availability.

 How long do porcelain veneers last?

-Well-planned porcelain veneers can perform well for many years, but longevity depends on case selection, bite forces, habits, oral hygiene, and ongoing maintenance.
-Veneers are durable, but they are not indestructible and they are not a once-done, never-think-about-it restoration.
+Well-planned ceramic veneers can perform well for many years, but longevity depends on case selection, bite forces, habits, oral hygiene, and maintenance.
+They are durable, but they are not indestructible.

 Why choose Azure Dental for porcelain veneers?